 The goal of the professional procedure is to completely remove the biofilm while being gentle on the tooth substance [26, 27, 28] and maintaining a high level of comfort for patients and practitioners.
-The terms Air-Polishing and Air-Flowing are often used synonymously, but they differ considerably and must be distinguished from each other: Both systems work according to the same principle of powder-water-jet technology.
-Air-Flowing is a technically, physically and chemically coordinated system (Airflow Prophylaxis Master device (Fig. 2) and Airflow, Perioflow handpiece (Fig. 3), minimally invasive erythritol-based Airflow Plus powder).
-The Airflow Prophylaxis Master is the only device that operates with a constant and regulated powder flow rate and laminar flow, unlike Air-Polishing, which has a turbulent and less regulated powder flow rate (Fig. 4).
+The terms Air-Polishing and Air-Flowing are often used synonymously in this context, but they differ considerably and must be distinguished from each other: Both systems work according to the same principle of powder-waterjet technology.
+Air-Flowing is a technically, physically and chemically coordinated system consisting of:

+- Airflow Prophylaxis Master device

+- Airflow/Perioflow handpiece

+- and minimally invasive, erythritol-based Airflow Plus powder.

+The Airflow Prophylaxis Master is the only device that operates with a constant and regulated powder flow rate and laminar flow, unlike Air-Polishing, which has a turbulent and less regulated powder flow rate (Fig. 4a to c).

-STEP 7: CHECK
+Step 7: Check

 Through self-monitoring, the prophylaxis staff checks the degree of perfection of the treatment performed.
-This is followed by a checkup by the dentist and documentation of the treatment performed compared to the initial situation.
-They evaluate the individual risks of disease, make the final diagnosis and plan any further necessary therapies.
-Supervision of the dentist is also indispensable for proper delegation from the legislative side in Germany.
+The treatment carried out is then checked and documented in comparison with the dentist's initial findings to evaluate the individual risks of disease, make the final diagnosis, and plan any further necessary therapies.
+Supervision of the dentist is also indispensable for proper delegation - also from the legislator - in Germany.
 At the end of the non-surgical treatment of peri-implant mucositis and/or peri-implantitis, local anti-microbial substances (chlorhexidine digluconate (CHX), mouth rinses or sodium hypochlorite) are often used in support.

-STEP 8: RECALL
+Step 8: Recall

-The importance of maintenance therapy for oral health [12] and maintaining the health of peri-implant tissues has long been recognized.
+The importance of maintenance therapy for oral health [12] and for the health of peri-implant tissue has long been recognized.
 Luengo F et al 2023 found that compliance with a strict SIT protocol keeps the peri-implant tissue healthy after one year, and even improves postoperative results [35].

 Stiesch M et al 2023 impressively pointed out the importance of SIT.
 The provision of SIT after peri-implantitis therapy can prevent recurrence or progression of the disease.
 However, there is still insufficient knowledge to determine a specific protocol for the supportive care for tertiary prevention of peri-implantitis, the effect of additional local antiseptic agents, and the impact of the frequency of supportive care measures.
 The protocols used should be a combination of preventive and therapeutic interventions at regular intervals.
 They should be matched to the patient's specific needs [38].